Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-07.md

 - https://milligram.io
 - https://purecss.io

-## Make your own Framework
+## Make your Framework

-The goal for you is to make your own framework.
-It won't be as extensive as thee frameworks.
+The goal for you is to make your framework.
+It won't be as extensive as the frameworks we looked at earlier.
 Your framework needs to define some base styles that might be useful in any project.

 ## Start Your Framework